yudonglin/Oregon-Trail/README.txt

 # Oregon-Trail
-One of the best Oregon Trail game for python!
+One of the best Oregon Trail games for python!

 what is Oregon-Trail?
 Using variables, functions, and conditionals in Python, students will create an Oregon Trail game.